-A continuation in the study of photography with a focus on stationary studio lighting techniques as applied to specific photography subjects, still life and product photography using the digital 35mm single lens reflex camera and software such as Light Room and Adobe Photoshop.
+A continuation in the study of photography with a focus on lighting techniques, advanced Adobe Photoshop and Lightroom editing, contemporary photography practices and professional presentation.
 Prerequisite: AR 203 Photography I or consent of the instructor.
 (Fall)

 G-AR 310 Art History I